Wesztman/Wesztman/README.md

 <p>Seriously...</p>

 <h2 align="center">Enough with the hate, who is this guy?</h2>
-I've spent most of my career working on software development of autonomous forklifts and other autonomous material handling vehicles. <br><br>
+<h5 align="center">I've spent most of my career working on software development of autonomous forklifts and other autonomous material handling vehicles. <br><br>

 Realizing how much time was wasted as a developer I grew more and more interested in automating manual tasks and software engineering efficiency overall.
 This made me change career path and pitch myself on becoming a full fledged DevOps person. <br>In my current role a spend the days developing pipelines, automations, working with packaging and release flows as well as deployments, automated testing and overall tooling for my developer colleagues. </h5>
 </p>